Degree Programs

 -

-Bachelor in Theology graduates are able to demonstrate an adequate background to pursue advanced degrees geared to professional Christian ministry and world missions.
+Bachelor of Christian Education graduates are able to demonstrate an adequate background to pursue advanced degrees geared to professional Christian ministry and world missions.

 -

-Bachelor in Theology graduates are able to demonstrate a thorough knowledge of scripture,a thorough knowledge of Biblical Theology, Systematic Theology, Church History, Practical Theology, and Missiology.
+Bachelor of Christian Education graduates are able to demonstrate a thorough knowledge of scripture,a thorough knowledge of Biblical Theology, Systematic Theology, Church History, Practical Theology, and Physiology.

 -

-Bachelor in Theology students achieve the planned goals and outcomes for the institution and the program.
+Bachelor of Christian Education students achieve the planned goals and outcomes for the institution and the program.

 Admissions Requirements

-The criteria for entrance to the Bachelor of Arts in Theology degree in Theology are:
+The criteria for entrance to the Bachelor of Christian Education Bachelor degree in Theology are:

 -